2012 Vermont Passenger Tramway Rules & Addendum to ANSI B.77.1-2011 with ANSI B.77.1a-2012 Supplement

 Any changes or modifications to the design or specifications shall be submitted to the Department for review prior to making the change or modification

 The Department shall be notified at least 48 hours in advance of any drilling of holes, setting of anchors or proof testing of anchors.
 The type of bolt and system of anchoring shall be mechanical and shall be approved by the Department.
 Installation, testing and design shall conform to the recommendations of the anchor system manufacturer or application designer.
-A passenger tramway technician, qualified engineer or their assignee shall witness” the drilling of test holes and the placing of all rock anchors.
+A Passenger Tramway Technician, qualified engineer or their assignee shall witness the drilling of rock anchor holes and the placing, tensioning and locking of all rock anchors.

 If the Department finds that a violation of any of these rules exists, or that there is a condition in passenger tramway construction, operation or maintenance or any other condition endangering the safety of users of the tramway, the Department shall issue a written order setting forth its findings, the corrective action to be taken and fixing a reasonable time for compliance therewith.
 The order shall be served upon the operator, either in person or by certified mail and shall become final unless the operator applies to the Board for a hearing in the manner provided in 31VSA section 709.
 Whenever a condition is deemed to be imminently hazardous, the Department’s representative shall be authorized to order the operator in writing to immediately suspend operation of the tramway until such time as the hazardous condition has been remedied.